yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab01/GettingStarted-V2.md

 # Getting Started with Your Develop Generative AI solutions with Azure OpenAI service Workshop

 Welcome to your Develop Generative AI solutions with Azure OpenAI service workshop!
 We've prepared a seamless environment for you to explore and learn about connection between artificial intelligence (AI), Responsible AI, and text, code, and image generation.
 Let's begin by making the most of this experience:

+## Prerequisites
+Participants should have: Basic knowledge and understanding of the following

+Azure Portal
+Azure AI Studio

 ## Accessing Your Lab Environment